 Prepare The Dough

 - Wet Ingredients.
 Pour milk into a microwave safe liquid measuring cup.
 Add vegetable oil and sugar to the milk.
 Scald the milk by heating the mixture in the microwave oven until it is just under a boil (2 minutes).
 Stirring to dissolve the sugar.
-Set it aside to cool to about 105°F. Check temperature with an instant read thermometer.1 cup milk, ¼ cup vegetable oil, ¼ cup sugar
+Set it aside to cool to about 105°F.1 cup milk, ¼ cup vegetable oil, ¼ cup sugar

 - Dry Ingredients.
-While you’re waiting, measure out flour, yeast, and salt into a large bowl or the stand mixer bowl and set it aside.2¼ teaspoons instant yeast, 2¼ cups all purpose flour, 1½ teaspoon salt
+While you’re waiting, sift together flour, yeast, and salt into a large bowl or the stand mixer bowl and set it aside.2¼ teaspoons instant yeast, 3 cups all purpose flour, 1½ teaspoon salt

 - Knead The Dough.
-And then knead it by hand or in a stand mixer until it is smooth, and elastic.
+And then knead it by hand or in a stand mixer for 8-10 minutes, until it is smooth, and elastic.
 It will be a somewhat sticky dough.
-If Kneading By Hand.
-Transfer the dough to a floured surface and knead by hand for approximately 10 minutes.If Kneading In Stand Mixer.
-Using the dough hook, knead it for 5 minutes on low speed.

 Form The Rolls